Fukaya Categories as Categorical Morse Homology: Introduction

 Verdier duality provides an anti-involution

 intertwining the preceding adjunctions

-Suppose we have a partition of $X$ into an open subset and its closed complement
+Suppose we have a~partition of $X$ into an open subset and its closed complement

-Then the standard functors provide a diagram
+Then the standard functors provide a~diagram

-The fact that $j$ is an open embedding (hence smooth of relative dimension zero) provides a canonical identification $j^! \simeq j^*$, and the fact that $i$ is a closed embedding (hence proper) provides a canonical identification $i_! \simeq i_*$.
+The fact that $j$ is an open embedding (hence smooth of relative dimension zero) provides a~canonical identif\/ication $j^! \simeq j^*$, and the fact that $i$ is a~closed embedding (hence proper) provides a~canonical identif\/ication $i_! \simeq i_*$.